Skip to content

 Section 1.
 The amount of annual dues shall be established by a two-thirds (2/3) vote of the members present at the regular December meeting.
 Dues are for the calendar year.

-Section 3.
-Additional or special meetings shall be scheduled by the President when necessary, or upon written request of one-third (1/3) of the total membership of the Club.
-Written notice or telephone notification of any additional or special meetings shall be provided to each member at least seven (7) days before such meeting, and the notice shall state the nature of the business for which the meeting is called.
+SPECIAL MEETINGS: Additional or special meetings shall be scheduled by the President when necessary or upon a vote of the membership or written request of one-third (1/3) of the total membership of the Club with seven (7) days written notice and the notice shall state the nature of the business for which the meeting is called.

-Section 6.
-Meetings shall be governed by Club By-Laws and by Robert’s Rules of Order.
+Section 4.
+Meetings shall be governed by Club By-laws and by Roberts Rules of Order.

 Section 1.
-Pass Democratic Club members and officers shall be subject to the rules, regulations and jurisdiction of the Riverside County Democratic Central Committee as set forth in its Bylaws and in the standing rules of the RCDCC.
+Pass Democratic Club members and officers shall be subject to the rules, regulations and jurisdiction of the Riverside County Democratic Party as set forth in its Bylaws and in the standing rules of the RCDP.

-Section 2.
-If a conflict occurs between the Pass Democratic Club Bylaws and Riverside County Democratic Central Committee Bylaws, the language of the RCDCC Bylaws shall prevail.
+Section 2 If a conflict occurs between the Pass Democratic Club Bylaws and Riverside County Democratic Party, the language of the RCDP Bylaws shall prevail.